FREQUENTLY ASKED QUESTIONS

 Q: How many shows do you stage in a year?

-A: No more than two, usually around the end of April and just before or after Thanksgiving.
+A: Traditionally two, usually around the end of April and just before or after Thanksgiving.
+But we may be expanding our season starting in 2020.
+Stay tuned!

 Q: What sorts of shows are they?

 A: For the moment, we produce only musicals, although we're open to staging straight plays if the material, timing, and fundraising possibilities are right.
-All our shows are family-friendly for casts and audiences.
+Most shows are family-friendly for casts and audiences, and if they contain material that would require parental guidance, we will say so in all promotional materials.

 Q: Who can be in your shows?